SOCIOL 101 Sociology: An Introduction Credits: 3

 SOCIOL 404WI The Sociology Capstone: Senior Seminar Credits: 3

-A seminar which explores the interrelationships between sociology theory, research methods and statistics.
-May focus on major contemporary issues building on and integrating knowledge obtained in previous courses.
+This seminar explores the interrelationships between sociology theory, research methods, and statistics.
+It may focus on major contemporary issues building on and integrating knowledge obtained in previous courses.
+Recommended preparation: SOCIOL 362.

 SOCIOL 410R Aging In Contemporary Society Credits: 3